Print PDF version

 This code outlines the STFC policy with respect to first aid management and the provision of first aiders to deal with injuries and ill health occurring at work

-This code applies to STFC sites and STFC staff, visitors, and facility users working at STFC sites and where STFC staff work at non STFC sites.
+This code applies to STFC sites and STFC staff, visitors, tenants, and facility users working at STFC sites and where STFC staff work at non STFC sites.

 The code applies in instances where the STFC takes responsibility for organising events, conferences, open days on STFC sites or elsewhere involving the public, schools etc.